cakephp/docs/en/appendices/3-6-migration-guide.rst

 * MySQL connections now default to ``utf8mb4`` (4 byte unicode) as their encoding.
 If you want to continue using the old default of ``utf8``, set your application's datasource' encoding in ``config/app.php`` to 'utf8'.
+* APCu and Wincache engines no longer set separate ``_expires`` keys for data with a TTL.
+Instead they rely on the native TTL features of the cache engine.
+  By default all entries created with APCu for a single request/CLI script will have the same expiration time.
+You can use ``apc.use_request_time`` to change this behavior.

 Core
 ====